tigera-solutions/cc-aks-security-compliance-workshop/README.md

 ## Create a cluster an connect it to Calico Cloud.

 If you don't have an AKS cluster created for this workshop, we recommend you create one.
-You can follow the steps here to create a Calico Cloud compatible AKS cluster to follow along with this workshop.
+You can use the steps described here to create a Calico Cloud compatible AKS cluster to follow along with this workshop.

    - [Azure AKS Cluster Creation - Azure CNI for Calico Cloud](./aks-azurecni.md)